SvenGroot/WslManagementPS/README.md

 openSUSE-Tumbleweed                 openSUSE Tumbleweed
 ```

+### Stop-Wsl

+The [`Stop-Wsl`][] cmdlet terminates all WSL distributions, and for WSL2 also shuts down the
+lightweight utility VM.

+This cmdlet wraps the functionality of `wsl.exe --shutdown`.

+There is no benefit to using this over `wsl.exe --shutdown`.
+It is provided purely for the sake of
+completionism.

 ## Testing and documentation

 This module uses tests written using [Pester](https://pester.dev/).
 To execute the tests, clone the